DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 5 Experiment.md

-where, we have plotted frequency )
+where, we have plotted frequency (in hertz) on the y-axis and the resonance number (no unit) on the x-axis.

 Using the graph and a linear fit of the graph, the value of the slope was obtained to be 368.4.
 The slope of the graph is related to the speed of sound using the formula,